skit-ai/dialogy/docs/_sources/index.rst.txt

 .. image:: https://badge.fury.io/py/dialogy.svg
     :target: https://badge.fury.io/py/dialogy

-Dialogy is a battries-included opinionated framework to build machine-learning solutions for speech applications.
+Dialogy is a batteries-included opinionated framework to build machine-learning solutions for speech applications.

 -   Plugin-based: Makes it easy to import/export components to other projects.
 -   Stack-agnostic: No assumptions made on ML stack; your choice of machine learning library will not be affected by using Dialogy.
 -   Progressive: Minimal boilerplate writing to let you focus on your machine learning problems.

 Sections 📄
 ------------